stonepros/stone/doc/dev/stonex.rst

     }

-So: for each ticket, principal gets a part that it decrypts with its secret to get the session_key (CephxServiceTicket).
-And the CephxTicketBlob is opaque (secured by the mon secret) but can be used later to prove who we are and what we can do (see CephxAuthorizer below).
+So: for each ticket, principal gets a part that it decrypts with its secret to get the session_key (StonexServiceTicket).
+And the StonexTicketBlob is opaque (secured by the mon secret) but can be used later to prove who we are and what we can do (see StonexAuthorizer below).

 For Nautilus+, we also include the service tickets.